G-Unit Records: 2003–2005

-Following 50 Cent's signing to Interscope Records in 2002, 50 Cent launched G-Unit Records on October 15.
+Following 50 Cent's signing to Interscope Records in 2002, 50 Cent and his manager, Sha Money XL, launched G-Unit Records on October 15.
 G-Unit Records replaced 50 Cent's previous imprint, Rotten Apple Entertainment.
 The rap group G-Unit, then consisting of Lloyd Banks, Tony Yayo and Young Buck, was signed to the label as a group, with each respective member also being signed as a solo artist.
 The first album released on the label was 50 Cent's debut studio album, Get Rich or Die Tryin'.
 The album featured guest appearances from Young Buck, Tony Yayo and Lloyd Banks.
 Heavily anticipated upon release, Get Rich or Die Tryin' debuted and peaked at number one on the Billboard 200, and has been certified nonuple platinum by the RIAA.
 The album featured the hit singles "If I Can't" and "21 Questions".
 50 Cent's success became the foundation for other G-Unit artists to release music.
 G-Unit's debut studio album, Beg for Mercy, was released in November 2003.
 The album sold 377,000 copies in its first week of release.
 It has now sold over 2.7 million units in the U.S. and was officially certified double platinum by the RIAA and 6 million copies worldwide.
 It has been certified double platinum by the RIAA.

 Lloyd Banks released his debut album The Hunger for More on June 29, 2004 through G-Unit.
 The album featured guest appearances from G-Unit artists Tony Yayo, Young Buck, 50 Cent (who also executive produced the album), and The Game.
 Anchored by the success of the single On Fire, it debuted and peaked at number 1 on the Billboard 200.
 The Hunger For More was ultimately certified Platinum in America.

 After bringing in West Coast rapper and Aftermath signee, the Game in early 2004, Spider Loc was also signed, around the time of Young Buck's Straight Outta Cashville release.
 However, Game and 50 Cent later had a falling out, and 50 Cent became unsure about signing new artists to his "family"—how he perceived G-Unit as a group and record label.
 Later in 2005, the opportunity came to sign Mobb Deep and M.O.P.

 G-Unit Records ended 2005 with the November release of the soundtrack to Get Rich Or Die Tryin'.
 The album featured appearances from much of the label's roster.
 It peaked at number 2 on the Billboard 200, and would go on to be certified Platinum by the RIAA.